Are you passionate about child care and worklife issues surrounding families?

-The Board meets between 6 - 7 times a year beginning in September through June during the morning for about two hours in a NIH conference room.
-The ability to attend meetings is critical to the Board's effectiveness and active participation on working groups helps to accomplish the activities/objective/tasks outlined on the Board's Work/Action Plan.
+The Board meets between 6 - 7 times a year beginning in September through August during the morning for about two hours in a NIH conference room.
+The ability to attend meetings is critical to the Board's effectiveness and active participation on working groups helps to accomplish the activities/objective/tasks outlined on the Board's Work Plan.

 Position Description for Voting Members